Manchester United v Real Betis predictions: Red Devils set for another lively Europa clash

 Manchester United

-Anthony Martial and Victor Lindelof are doubts and midfielders Christian Eriksen and Donny van de Beek remain sidelined.
+Anthony Martial and Marcel Sabitzer are sidelined along with midfielders Christian Eriksen and Donny van de Beek.

 Real Betis

 Nabil Fekir is injured and defender Martin Montoya has not been registered for the Europa League.
-Sergio Canales could return after missing the last two league fixtures.
+Sergio Canales is back in the squad after missing the last two league fixtures.

 Manchester United v Real Betis predictions